SvenMichaelKlose/tunix/README.md

 The store maintains allocated and free chunks in a binary tree sorted by occurrence.
-Nodes may be split or merged without immediate need to rewrite banks of Flash memory.
+Nodes may be split or merged without immediate need to rewrite complete banks of Flash memory.
 Garbage collection is done separately on demand.

 ### File store